kraebsli/BlackboardMoodleConverter/README.md

 Installation:

 Put all files in one directory of the webserver.
+This directory should be writeable by the webserver.

-Define variable downloadlink in uploaddir.php
+Define variables uploaddir und downloadlink in uploaddir.php

 Make directory “uploads”,should be writeable by the webserver.

 Make directory “exports” einrichten, should be writeable by the webserver.

-Make main directory writeable.
+Make directory “activities_src” with files grades.xml, inforef.xml, roles.xml

-Make directory “moodle_src”, with directories course, sections and files gradebook.xml, groups.xml, outcomes.xml, roles.xml, scales.xml
+Make directory “moodle_src” einrichten, with directories course, sections and files gradebook.xml, groups.xml, outcomes.xml, roles.xml, scales.xml
 2 section directories: section_1, section_2

-Make directory “activities_src” with files grades.xml, inforef.xml, roles.xml
+Install files of PhpConcept Library - Zip Module 2.8

-Start file: upload.php
+start file: upload.php

-*************************************
-File structure in Blackboard and Moodle

-Blackboard Export Files Structure

-.dat files / res folder
-ims.manifest.xml
-Folder csfiles/home_dir

-Blackboard stores each item or the description in a separate XML file (extension .dat).

-Moodle structure

-Central XML files: files.xml, questions.xml, moodle_backup.xml
-activities folder: contains all activities in folders sections folder: contains all sections in folders Folder files: contains all files in folders